Kravius/react-start/README.md

-just put kod from history in searching on some browser
+just put kod from history in searching on some browser [click](⊗jsrtPmJxRN)